||Orchid Island Hotel, Hilo, HI (hotel)

 Unfortunately for the owners, they had a schyster of an accountant who basically stole the hotel from them.
-Then it burnt down due to shoddy electrical workmanship (guess who hired the contractors???).
+Then it burnt down due to shoddy electrical workmanship (guess who hired the contractors???) that was in 1986.
 The guy died of a heart attack soon thereafter and (I hope) is getting bitch-slapped in hell by Hitler (now tell us how you really feel...).

 So - the original renderings were done before they got any permits.
 The architect who did the drawing was from a firm in Los Angeles (where all the dentists who owned the place were from).

-Anyway - I hope that answers your question.
+Anyway - I hope that answers your questions.